whitneyburton/portfolios/students/1603/karina-gonzalez/20160615-karina-gonzalez-m2.markdown

 Tutoring - Paired with a 1605 students every time that it was organized by Brain.
 Also did some extra pairing with Pahlka and fellow headcounters.

-Technical Blog Post: Coding up a simple Mandlebrot Set.(to be continued)
+Technical Blog Post: Coding up a simple Mandlebrot Set.(Uses Recursion, to be continued)

 Poetry Blog Post: [Empathy](https://medium.com/@karinamzalez/empathy-2ff68769187b#.339w8vepq)